erikeldridge/erikeldridge.github.com/_posts/2018-01-28-growing-mushrooms.md

 After obtaining chips, I ordered the kit and supplemental alder chips mentioned above.

-The kit arrived in a box with a sticker on the side stating it contained live culture and should be opened immediately, but the instructions inside the box stated we should let the culture rest in the box undisturbed for a week before inoculation.
+The kit arrived in a box with a sticker on the side stating it contained live culture and should be opened immediately, but instructions inside the box stated we should let the culture rest in the box undisturbed for a week before inoculation.
 What did "undisturbed" mean?
 Why not put a do-not-disturb notice outside the box if we should literally do nothing?
 I didn't want the fungi to suffocate or dehydrate.

 [A video for the indoor kit](https://www.youtube.com/watch?v=CE-W7pCH-G4) talks about opening the bag.
 Should I do the same for the outdoor kit?
 I called FP, who were friendly and helpful, and clarified the gas port on the bag is sufficient for respiration and the bag doesn't need to be unfolded or opened.

 ## Step 3: inoculate, water & wait

 The chips were wet from recent rains.
 As instructed, I broke up the sawdust in the kit and sprinkled it evenly over the chips.
 I then layered the alder chips on top, turned the chips over until I didn't see any mycelium-covered chips on the surface and watered.

 Per the instructions, my job now is to water the chips enough to keep them moist, but otherwise wait and let the fungus do its work.🤞